rgl/mediamtx-rtsp-server/README.md

 # Usage (Ubuntu Desktop 22.04 and Windows VM)

-Install the [Windows Vagrant Box](https://github.com/rgl/windows-vagrant) and its dependencies.
+Install the [Windows 2022 UEFI Vagrant Box](https://github.com/rgl/windows-vagrant) and its dependencies.

 Launch the VM: